 Should the case go to trial, the personal injury attorney would also fight for punitive damages.
 These are meant to punish defendants for their behavior.
 And punitive damages can be much larger than compensatory damages.5

-The statute of limitations to bring a Nevada civil lawsuit for contaminated food is usually two (2) years after the victim gets sick.
+The statute of limitations to bring a Nevada civil lawsuit for contaminated food is usually two (2) years after you get sick.
 But this time period may be longer depending on the circumstances of the case and the particular claims involved.6

-Either way, it is important for victims to consult with a Nevada personal injury attorney as soon as possible.
-The quicker an attorney gets on the case, the better chance the attorney has of compiling important evidence, including:
+Either way, it is important to consult with a Nevada personal injury attorney as soon as possible.
+The quicker an attorney gets on the personal injury lawsuit, the better chance the attorney has of compiling important evidence, including:

 - Video surveillance footage